perfect moodboard step-by-step

 2. To map out your idea or project

-A journey from when the idea arose till the project is finished may take weeks, months, or even years, depending on the kind of project.
-No wonder sometimes people can’t understand why their final product is nothing similar to what they planned.
-It’s easy to miss the initial idea among many tasks if it isn’t clearly defined.
+A journey from when the idea arose until the final design may take weeks or months, like an interior design project.
+No wonder sometimes people can't understand why their final product is nothing similar to what they planned.
+It's easy to miss the initial idea among many tasks if it isn't clearly defined.

 By creating a mood board at the beginning, you establish a strong foundation and get a reminder for later.
 Whenever you’re hesitant about whether everything goes according to plan, just go to your mood board and see for yourself.